Landing with the Score: Riemannian Optimization through Denoising

 We show that, as the smoothing parameter $\sigma$ decreases, the gradient $\nabla \ell_\sigma$ recovers the projection back to the manifold, while the Hessian $\nabla^2 \ell_\sigma$ recovers the projection onto its tangent space.
-These results reveal that core ingredients of Riemannian optimization—such as retraction and gradient computation—can be implemented directly from the derivative information of $\ell_\sigma$, even when the manifold itself is only given implicitly through data.

-Given the above novel theoretical findings, a key practical challenge is how to access (even approximately) the gradient $\nabla \ell_\sigma$ and Hessian $\nabla^2 \ell_\sigma$ when only samples from $\mu_{\mathrm{data}}$ are available.
-A crucial observation is that $p_\sigma$ coincides with the marginal distribution of the Variance-Exploding SDE (VE-SDE), with analogous arguments for VP-SDE and DDPM formulations \citep{ho2020denoising,song2020score}.
-In this setting, the gradient of $\log p_\sigma$ -- commonly referred to as the \emph{score function} -- plays a central role.
-In diffusion models, this score is parameterized by a neural network and learned directly from samples of $\mu_{\mathrm{data}}$, typically via denoising score matching \citep{vincent2011connection,song2020score}.
-It is therefore natural to adopt the same methodology here: a neural network can be trained to represent $\nabla \ell_\sigma$, while the Hessian $\nabla^2 \ell_\sigma$ can be recovered by computing its Jacobian.
+These results reveal that core ingredients of Riemannian optimization -- such as retraction and gradient computation -- can be implemented directly from the derivative information of $\ell_\sigma$, which itself can be constructed from $\mu_{\operatorname{data}}$.\\ \\ Given the above novel theoretical findings, a key practical challenge is how to access (even approximately) the gradient {$\nabla \ell_\sigma$} and Hessian {$\nabla^2 \ell_\sigma$}, when, {in real-world applications}, only samples from $\mu_{\mathrm{data}}$ are available.
+A crucial observation is that $p_\sigma$ coincides with the marginal distribution of the Variance-Exploding SDE (VE-SDE)\footnote{Analogous extensions to VP-SDE and DDPM can also be similarly derived.}. { Note that the gradient of $\log p_\sigma$, i.e. the \emph{score function}, is central to diffusion models.
+It is parameterized by a neural network and learned directly from samples of $\mu_{\mathrm{data}}$, typically via \emph{denoising score matching} \citep{vincent2011connection}. } We can hence exploit this well-developed toolkit for a practical implementation of our idea: Let $\ss(x, \sigma)$ be a pretrained score network.
+We use $\vv(x) = x + \sigma^2 \ss(x, \sigma)$ to approximately represent $\nabla \ell_\sigma$, while the Hessian {$\nabla^2 \ell_\sigma$} can be recovered by computing its Jacobian.
 This approach offers two key advantages: (i) strong inductive biases can be incorporated through the neural network parameterization, and (ii) efficient, well-established training techniques from the diffusion model literature can be directly leveraged.
-Taken together, the theoretical link between $\ell_\sigma$ and manifold geometry, and the practical machinery for learning the score, form the foundation of the paradigm shift: from classical Riemannian optimization with explicit manifold knowledge to a data-driven framework where geometry is recovered from samples—thus enabling principled manifold optimization in generative and design-driven applications.
+Taken together, the theoretical link between {$\nabla \ell_\sigma$} and manifold geometry, and the practical machinery for learning the score, form the foundation of the paradigm shift: from classical {smooth} Riemannian optimization with explicit manifold knowledge to a data-driven framework where geometry is recovered from samples—thus enabling principled manifold optimization in generative and design-driven applications.